 The President receives the advice of the University Committee on Appointments, Promotions, and Tenure.
-This committee generally consists of at least six panels of four to eight faculty members.
+This committee generally consists of at least six panels of four to eight faculty members, and the subcommittees described in the next two paragraphs.
 For nomination procedures, see Section 2-B (4)(a) of Chapter 2.
 The committee may use consultants or appoint ad hoc panels or members as necessary.
 A member of the University Committee on Appointments, Promotions and Tenure shall not participate in the deliberations on a dossier prepared by the academic unit within which he or she serves.
 (Such a unit would be a department in the larger schools or the school itself when that unit is not departmentalized.)